-If something is going to fall off your plate and onto the floor, here are just few of a few the human foods that are deemed ok;
+If something is going to fall off your plate and onto the floor, here are just few of a few the human foods that are not only okay to give your dog, you should start working these items into your dogs diet ASAP because of their amazing health benefits.

 Blueberries – A great summer snack for dogs.
 Just pop them into the freezer for a few hours and your pup now has a icy treat to cool them down in the heat of summer.